JACKCHEN96/DeepLearning-project-CYHA/README.md

 Final Project-"Multi-digit Number Recognition from Street View Imagery Paper Recurrence".

 ## Introduction
-This project aims to review and implement the paper "Multi-digit Number Recognition from Street View Imagery Paper Recurrence" by Ian J. Goodfellow et al. (2014)
+The course is given by Professor Zoron Kostic.
+This project aims to review all the basic concepts in deeplearning and implement the paper "Multi-digit Number Recognition from Street View Imagery Paper Recurrence" by Ian J. Goodfellow et al. (2014)

 ## Code
 The repository contains several files.